parsonsmatt/parsonsmatt.github.io/_posts/2015-09-17-bike_commuter_khakis.markdown

 The higher rise ends up being rather flattering, as well.

+These have the best fit in the ankles for biking -- the other pants were all a bit too baggy and needed to be tucked into my socks (or rolled up).
+These were just fine without any modification.

 ## Outlier Futureworks

 These are a bit of a risky choice.